 Saint Paul, MN 55155

 Once the Commissioner receives the application, the data are no longer public.
-Copies of the application will be given to the media and members of the public upon request.
+Copies of accepted applications are linked below.
 Temporary classifications are made pursuant to Minnesota Statutes, section 13.06.

-The Commissioner has 45 calendar days to decide whether to grant the request and 90 days if he determines the request applies to similar government entities.
+The Commissioner has 45 calendar days to decide whether to grant the request and 90 days if it is determined that the request applies to similar government entities.

 If the Request is Not Granted

-If the Commissioner does not grant the request, the data revert to public classification 20 calendar days after the date of his decision.
+If the Commissioner does not grant the request, the data revert to public classification 20 calendar days after the date of the decision.